albar965/littlenavmap-manual/src/en/CONNECT.rst

   *Little Navmap*.
 - ``Fetch AI or multiplayer aircraft`` and ``Fetch AI or multiplayer ships``: Disables fetching of AI vehicles.
   These settings are applied immediately.
 - ``AI Fetch Radius``: Limits the number of AI aircraft around the user aircraft.
-Only for FSX, P3D and MSFS.
+Only for FSX, P3D and MSFS simulators.

 .. |Flight Simulator Connection| image:: ../images/icon_network.png